-A couple of days is enough to enjoy this scenery.
-After over a week of the same view I am now ready for change, I need change!
-It is starting to get hot and walking through these fields where you cannot even count on the shade of trees is becoming weary.
-Thankfully Leon marks the boundary to this region, in a few days we will be able to taste fresh mountain air again, walking up hill is always more exciting.
+A couple of days are enough to enjoy this scenery.
+After over a week of the same view I am now ready for change: I need change!
+It is starting to get hot and walking through these fields where you cannot even count on the shade of trees is becoming wearisome.
+Thankfully, Leon marks the boundary to this region and in a few days we will be able to taste fresh mountain air again: walking up hill is always more exciting.

 Until then I am happy now to enjoy strolling around the streets of this historic city.
 Like in many other Spanish cities, the colours of the streets of Leon flow freely like paint on canvas.
 The range of architectural styles we have seen prove the city’s ancient origins.
 Founded over 2000 years ago as a roman military base, it later became the capital of the kingdoms of Asturias and Leon and now encompasses the hectic lifestyle of a modern city.
 Every street seems to lead us to the splendid gothic Cathedral, so big it is impossible to capture in a single picture.
 Even Gaudi left his mark here.
 His design of the Casa Botines captures the true essence of this city, a cross between ancient and modern, and all in perfect harmony.